Procurement Glossary

 Conclusion on the strategic partnership

-Strategic partnerships in purchasing are an essential instrument for long-term corporate success.
-They not only enable cost savings and increased efficiency, but also create sustainable competitive advantages through innovation and joint development.
+Strategic partnerships in Procurement are an essential tool for long-term corporate success.
+They not only enable cost savings and efficiency gains, but also create sustainable competitive advantages through innovation and joint development.
 Success is based on trust, transparency and common goals.
-Despite initial challenges and necessary resources, the long-term benefits clearly outweigh the risks - especially in times of increasing market dynamics and digital transformation.
+Despite initial challenges and the resources required, the long-term benefits clearly outweigh the risks - especially in times of increasing market dynamics and digital transformation.